 Some of us have no problem jumping out of bed in the morning bright-eyed and bushy-tailed.
 Others take a more drawn-out approach to waking up, slowly accepting the fact that we have to face the day.

 Whichever best describes you, those first few moments can be greatly improved by carrying your coffee out of the kitchen, and taking time to sit with it on the front porch.
 In particularly hot weather, those (ever-so-slightly) cooler early morning hours might be your only opportunity to enjoy the outside before the heat of the day sets in.

 So few people sit down with a pen and paper to write a long letter these days, but the front porch is the perfect location for the activity — especially if you feel like you don’t have anything to fill your correspondence with.
 Narrate a play-by-play of the bird feeder or the progress of the neighbor’s garage sale — I guarantee sitting outside will result in loads of inspiration.
 And don’t forget to sit on the front porch while you read the eventual response to your missive!

 3. Play Time

-Who didn't love making a big ol' mess with finger paints and glitter as a kid?
-You might be recreating this now with your own children or spending some solo mindfulness time with a mandala coloring book; either way, the front porch is a great spot to indulge your inner creativity.
-You can find inspiration in nature, and if your kids manage to get more paint on themselves than the canvas it isn't too hard to just rinse them and the entire front porch off in one pass of the garden hose.
+Who didn’t love making a big ol’ mess with finger paints and glitter as a kid?
+You might be recreating this now with your own children or spending some solo mindfulness time with an intricate coloring book; either way, the front porch is a great spot to indulge your inner creativity.
+You can find inspiration in nature, and if your kids manage to get more paint on themselves than the canvas, it isn’t too hard to just rinse them and the entire front porch off with one pass of the garden hose.